Solar Panel Installation: Contractors and Process

 Rooftop vs. ground-mount distinctions affect structural engineering requirements, land use permitting (ground-mount systems on undeveloped land may require conditional use permits), and stormwater management compliance under EPA's Construction General Permit for sites disturbing 1 or more acres (EPA Construction General Permit).

 Contractor selection should be evaluated against license type, NABCEP credential status, and AHJ-specific experience.
-The installation listings available through this directory index contractors by service category and geography.
-For context on how this directory is organized, see installation-directory-purpose-and-scope.
-Background on navigating directory resources is covered in how-to-use-this-installation-resource.
+The installation providers available through this provider network index contractors by service category and geography.
+For context on how this provider network is organized, see installation-provider network-purpose-and-scope.
+Background on navigating provider network resources is covered in how-to-use-this-installation-resource.

 References